 Are Cajun Cabbage and Noodles Spicy?

 Yes.
 Absolutely yes.
-If you must, you can reduce the heat by reducing or eliminating the cayenne pepper in the spice mix, but I wouldn’t suggest skipping the sprinkle of hot sauce on top at the end.
+If you must, you can reduce the heat by reducing or eliminating the cayenne pepper in the homemade Cajun spic mix, but I wouldn’t suggest skipping the sprinkle of hot sauce on top at the end.
 That little sprinkle of vinegar flavor really makes everything pop.

 What Kind of Hot Sauce Should I Use?